Cherreads

 But Naya had always known Jenny.

-She turned back to Cole—heart still racing, but steadier now.
-Sharper.
+She turned back to Cole—heart racing, but sharper now.

-"You love Aria too?" he asked, curiosity flickering in his voice.
+"You love Aria too?" he asked, curiosity flickering.

 "In a way," she said carefully.